ItsFROSKY/ItsFROSKY/README.md

 - 👋 Hi, I’m @ItsFROSKY
 - 👀 I’m interested in gaming
 - 🌱 I’m currently learning #C
-- 💞️ I’m looking to collaborate on make horror games
+- 💞️ I’m looking to collaborate on making horror games
 - 📫 How to reach me insta :FROSKY_
 <!---
 ItsFROSKY/ItsFROSKY is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.